barchart/alerting-service-public/README.md

 	  "semver": "0.0.1"
 	}

-###getConditionOperators

-Returns a list of all the conditions that are currently supported by the alert management system.
-Each alert has at least one condition.
-When creating an alert, the "alert_condition_operator_id" must be referenced (see "createAlert" example below).
+###getTargets

+Returns an array of the supported "Target" objects.

+JSON-in:

+	{
+	}

+JSON-out:

+	An array of "Target" objects

+###getProperties

+Returns an array of supported "Property" objects.

 JSON-in: